lefaith12661/Personal_Projects/Money_Review/README.md

 ### DESCRIPTION
 ------------
 $ Review is a web-based application using HTML, CSS, JavaScript, Python, and SQL.
-A tool that helps users calculate and manage their weekly spending all in one place.
+A tool that helps users calculate and manage their weekly spendings all in one place.

 This project was inspired by my roommate and I's weekly spending review.
 It was a process that took a lot of our time due to the use of different tools and web pages.
 As the result, I wanted to build this web-based application to help us and others increase efficiency and reduce the task's time.